windsor718/EnsembleApproachForFlashFloodForecasting/README.md

 figures used in the manuscripts.

 ## preProcess
 Scripts to process the meteorological datasets to match the resolution of land surface model.
-As the land surface model used in this study uses its original encoding style (gtool format), decoding script is also included to convert to plain-binary for the hydrodyamic model.
+As the land surface model used in this study uses its original encoding style (gtool format), decoding script is also included to convert to the plain-binary format for the hydrodyamic model.

 ## visualization
 Scripts to analyze and visualize the outputs.
 Mainly coded by Python.